 DJI Ronin-M is a quality designed piece of kit from one of the most trusted manufacturers in the game.

 With dual handle design, cradle support for most model DSLR cameras, it offers x2 panning motions and also has a very stable tri-legged base.

 The design is very robust and at the forefront of image panning and stabilization rigging.
-The price is firmly aimed the professional market.
-However, this is high-end, remote controlled and most certainly at the top of its field.
+The price is firmly aimed at the professional market.
+However, this is high-end, remote-controlled, and most certainly at the top of its field.

-If you can afford this and have projects where where remote panning and extreme stabilization is needed, this equipment will keep returning on its investment for years, if not decades.
+If you can afford this and have projects where remote panning and extreme stabilization are needed, this equipment will keep returning on its investment for years, if not decades.